kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 - implement the Skills methods when Skills are advertised; and
 - define a clear fallback when a client or backend lacks an optional extension.

 The initial Skills contract requires `io.modelcontextprotocol/skills`, `skills/list`, `skills/get`, and `resources/read`.
-MCP Tasks are used when the selected profile advertises them.
+MCP Tasks are an extension and are not required by the first profile.
 Legacy session translation MAY be provided by Agentgateway, but stateful session affinity is not required by this KEP.

 ## 3. Capability and pack descriptions